 I’m sure it’s hard to believe, but this is so true!

-Beginning: For example; I was out at a venue with a big crowd of people (shortly after my amputation- so I wasn’t wearing a prosthetic yet) and after a patron of that facility had continued to physically touch me that entire night (even after my requests to stop), I decided that I was going to get up and walk away…
+Beginning: For example; I was out at a venue with a big crowd of people (shortly after my amputation- so I wasn’t wearing a prosthetic yet) and encountered an annoying individual, I decided that I was going to get up and walk away…

 Well, I only made that first step… (haha) and then fell while realizing I only had one leg.
-We all began to laugh and he finally “got the message”.
+We all began to laugh and the individual finally “got the message”.

 2 years later: I am an athlete in many forums, one of which I play softball with the Wounded Warrior Amputee Softball Team.
-Well, during one of our games (while I was catching) a bad throw was to come into the plate and was thrown so off target that I had to run half-way between 3rd base and the plate to retrieve the ball before the runner scored… I successfully made it over there and after grabbing the ball I realized that I had in-fact sprinted over there forgetting all about my prosthetic leg.
+Well, during one of our games (while I was catching) a throw at the plate was so off target that I had to run half-way between 3rd base and the plate to retrieve the ball before the runner scored.
+After successfully making the catch I realized that I had in-fact sprinted over there forgetting all about my prosthetic leg.
 (I have had many issues trying to figure out how to run since becoming an Above-the-Knee amputee)